Serviceportal–Baden-Württemberg

 As a rule, the licensing authority must check whether the documents are complete within one month of receiving the application.
 If the application documents are not sufficient for an assessment, they must be completed by the applicant.

 Once the application documents are complete, the statutory deadlines begin for the authorisation procedure under immission control law, which is seven months for new installations in a formal procedure and three months in a simplified procedure.
+For modification projects, the statutory period is six months in a formal procedure and three months in a simplified procedure.
 The deadlines can be extended by three months if this is necessary due to the difficulty of the examination or for reasons attributable to the applicant.

 Coordinate in advance with the responsible immission control authority regarding the required documents.